✓ Use SEPA Direct Debits to enable your customers to pay automatically

 The bank collects the amount owing from the customer on the stipulated execution date and credits your business account with the same amount.
 In this way, payment occurs easily, quickly and without fuss.

-If you don’t have software for creating files in XML, KBC has a solution for you to do this in KBC-Online for Business.
+If you don’t have your own software for creating XML files, KBC offers you a solution for this through our KBC-Online for Business.

 What if the SEPA Direct Debit (collection) isn’t executed?

 There are various reasons why a collection has not been performed.
 It is possible that your client did not have sufficient money in their account or that there is an error in the collection file that you sent to the bank.
 If that should occur, the bank will inform you, as creditor, of the reason for non-execution (also known as an ‘R-transaction’) in the shape of a ‘reason code’.

 Questions about particular reasons for non-execution?
 If a particular reason code is not entirely clear, you can request more information using the following Excel file (R-transactions SEPA Direct Debits (SDD)): Checking unpaid SDD Direct Debits.

 Deposit cash into your account